 Melatonin is a hormone and can have serious side effects when taken long term.

-Unless medical tests have specifically revealed a deficiency, then melatonin supplements is not the solution to your child’s sleep struggles.
+Unless medical tests have specifically revealed a deficiency and or your child has a special needs diagnoses that requires it, then melatonin supplements is not the solution to your child’s sleep struggles.

 In the meantime some quick tips that always promotes good sleep: